About me

 For more info about this site, please read this.

 I'd love to hear from anyone that happened to find their way here.
-Please send me an email at evan at carlin dot com.
+Please send me an email at [email protected].

 Thanks for reading.